slatedocs/slate/source/includes/_reference.md

 The credit card number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field "pccn".

-**Note**:  The hash must be of the full card number, not a masked or tokenized representation.
+<aside class="notice">The hash must be of the full card number, not a masked or tokenized representation.</aside>

 ##### Credit Card Number Token